denten-books/plain-text/3-format.md

 duration of a book's existence.
 The book itself provides a stable platform for a range of reading practices, which include the annotation, copying, and preservation of written work.
 To the extent that books determine the affordances of reading, those affordances exhibit historical continuity.
-The print book requires as a precondition of reading certain physical capacities: manual dexterity, for example, a level of cognitive development, and eyesight within a specific range of vision.
+To read a book in print one must possess certain physical capacities: manual dexterity, for example, a level of cognitive development, and eyesight within a specific range of vision.
 Readers falling outside of these normalized ranges are prevented from accessing the text in the manner specified.
 The book further affords abilities like highlighting and the taking of notes.
 Empty space on a page around the text facilitates marginalia.
 For the highlighter or the pen to function well the printing medium must be made of a porous